microsoftgraph/msgraph-sdk-powershell/src/Applications/beta/docs/Microsoft.Graph.Beta.Applications.md

 You can check up to a maximum of 20 groups per request.
 This function supports all groups provisioned in Azure AD.
 Because Microsoft 365 groups cannot contain other groups, membership in a Microsoft 365 group is always direct.
+This API is available in the following national cloud deployments.

 ### [Confirm-MgBetaServicePrincipalMemberObject](Confirm-MgBetaServicePrincipalMemberObject.md)
 Invoke action checkMemberObjects

 ### [Find-MgBetaApplicationSynchronizationJobSchemaDirectory](Find-MgBetaApplicationSynchronizationJobSchemaDirectory.md)
 Discover the latest schema definition for provisioning to an application.
+This API is available in the following national cloud deployments.

 ### [Find-MgBetaApplicationSynchronizationTemplateSchemaDirectory](Find-MgBetaApplicationSynchronizationTemplateSchemaDirectory.md)
 Discover the latest schema definition for provisioning to an application.
+This API is available in the following national cloud deployments.

 ### [Find-MgBetaServicePrincipalSynchronizationJobSchemaDirectory](Find-MgBetaServicePrincipalSynchronizationJobSchemaDirectory.md)
 Discover the latest schema definition for provisioning to an application.
+This API is available in the following national cloud deployments.

 ### [Find-MgBetaServicePrincipalSynchronizationTemplateSchemaDirectory](Find-MgBetaServicePrincipalSynchronizationTemplateSchemaDirectory.md)
 Discover the latest schema definition for provisioning to an application.
+This API is available in the following national cloud deployments.

 ### [Get-MgBetaApplication](Get-MgBetaApplication.md)
 Get the properties and relationships of an application object.
+This API is available in the following national cloud deployments.

 ### [Get-MgBetaApplicationAppManagementPolicy](Get-MgBetaApplicationAppManagementPolicy.md)
 The appManagementPolicy applied to this application.